 Hung over the side of a very tall building Eldon finally admits he’s not part of either criminal enterprise.
 Instead, he’d heard about Kingpin looking for the mysterious canisters and so he thought he’d take his gang out to find them, present them to the criminal mastermind and get in his good books.
 Ghost Rider gets no answers but that image of him, followed by the fate of Eldon have me gagging for more.

-Part two of Conan’s Barbarian Death Song sees our female guest character finally named (Tasmara) and she explains the cloud from last time was actually some random god who bestowed the jewel around her neck upon her because he was so enraptured by her beauty.
+Part two of Conan’s Barbarian Death Song (written by Michael Fleischer, pencils by John Buscema, inks by Armando Gil, letters by Janice Chiang) sees our female guest character finally named (Tasmara) and she explains the cloud from last time was actually some random god who bestowed the jewel upon her neck because he was so enraptured by her beauty.
 She’s now being chased down by Baron Gerdeg and his Falcon Brotherhood because it gives her the ability to see the future, something she realised through tragedy as you can see above.

 This gives this fantastical element a sense of foreboding right from the start; it’s a curse rather than the gift it was intended as.
 As they chat she sees something else shocking, Conan’s death!
-Her vision includes his funeral procession, accompanied on either side of his coffin by allies he’s previously fought alongside, taken direct from the poem this story uses as inspiration.
+Her vision includes his funeral procession, accompanied on either side of his coffin by both allies and foes he’s previously fought alongside and against, taken directly from the poem this story uses as inspiration.
 For more on that check out last week’s review which explains Conan’s last ever story.

 Conan and Tasmara head into the local town to eat and drink before making their way elsewhere, hoping to beat death by getting far away from danger.
-But the Brotherhood, who have history of being defeated by Conan on top of their mission to get the jewel, have bribed a dancer in the tavern to dance for Conan using birds they supply her with.
-As we see above, their talons are tipped with a deadly poison.
+But the Brotherhood, who also have history of being defeated by Conan, have bribed a dancer in the tavern to dance for Conan using birds they supply her with, their talons tipped with a deadly poison.

 Conan collapses and his last view before he blacks out is of Tasmara being taken.
 We then see his consciousness slip into another realm, a realm of death and decay by the looks of it.
 You can see the Next Issue caption at the bottom of this next page.
 Yes, this is how Conan ends!

 It would have been a great cliffhanger normally, but this was where we were left hanging as we desperately waited for #10 to appear.
-Now knowing it never would makes this was all the more frustrating!
-Conan’s first story may have been somewhat outdated and out of place in Havoc, but the second story made up for that somewhat with its humour if not its underwhelming ending.
-This story seemed to have more going for it and, knowing the poem it was based on, I’m eager to see how it turns out.
+Now knowing it never would makes this all the more frustrating of course.
+Conan’s first story may have been somewhat outdated and out of place in Havoc, but the second story made up for that somewhat with its humour despite its underwhelming ending.
+This story seemed to have more going for it and, knowing the poem it was based on, I was eager to see how it turned out.
 Alas, for now I can’t.

-I’ll admit this issue’s Star Slammers is eye catching, I’ll give it that.
+I’ll admit this issue’s Star Slammers (written and drawn by Walt Simonson, colours by Louise Simonson and Deborah Pedler, letters by John Workman) is eye catching, I’ll give it that.
 Each of its five pages are split up into these smaller panels, carrying on the theme of the Silvermind from last time.
 In fact, this penultimate part of the story kicks off with Jalaia finally reaching that near death point and activating the hive mind of the Slammers.
 Suddenly every single one of them can see, sense and hear everyone else, turning the tide of the battle against the Orions.
-So naturally Admiral Krellik cuts the feed to his homeworld in an attempt to control the narrative.
+So naturally Admiral Krellik cuts the televised feed to his home world in an attempt to control the narrative.

 The way this is depicted, how they’re able to instantly react to the enemy from anywhere in the battle, how it turns on a dime from a slaughter to potential victory much to the shock of the enemy, is really very good.
 Alien Legion was due to replace Star Slammers in #11, so one week before its conclusion this strip finally became something of interest.
 It’s a cool few pages but with the lack of characterisation or storytelling in many previous parts it’s just too late to save it.

-Our last Cry Havoc finishes things off and once more it’s got that exciting fan club feel to it which of course just makes it all the more heart wrenching that this is the end.
-But before we go there’s just time for a few more letters and typical Marvel UK-style replies, which I loved so much as a kid.
-Highlights include some dismay at Gary Oldman’s casting in Dracula (oh, how he’d prove the naysayers wrong!) and word of an upcoming Ghost Rider movie which wouldn’t actually become a reality for another 16 years.
+Our last Cry Havoc finishes things off and once more it’s got that exciting fan club feel to it which just makes it all the more heart wrenching that this is the end.
+But before we go there’s just time for a few more letters and typical Marvel UK-style replies which I loved so much as a kid.
+Highlights include some dismay at Gary Oldman’s casting in Dracula (oh, how he’d prove the naysayers wrong) and word of an upcoming Ghost Rider movie which wouldn’t actually become a reality for another 16 years.

 There are some cheeky answers here too (“How about you being grateful for what you’ve got so far?”) which is very Marvel UK indeed, instructions to invest in the future of Havoc for new Deathlok (oh deary me, you’ll start me off again) and a funny final answer which refers to the fact RoboCop was coincidentally coloured by Havoc’s editor.
 Then just to rub salt in the wound is the Next Issue box and a reservation coupon.
 This is not the end this comic deserved.